nnellans/terraform-guide/README.md

     }
   }

-  # no backend configurations in child modules
+  # no backend config in child modules

 }
 ```